dcsil/CSC491/presentations/storytelling.md

 end
 ```

-This is a small psuedo-code that you can probably read, but it takes some effort.
+This is a small pseudocode that you can probably read, but it takes some effort.
 The writer didn't think of the story they wanted to tell: we are grading an assignment.
 Let's fix it.

 ---